eels/next-purge-css-modules/README.md

 ### `fontFace`

 If there are any unused @font-face rules, setting this flag to `true` will purge them from the final output.
+By default is `false`.

 ### `keyframes`

-Any unused animation keyframes found within your css-module code will be purged from the final output when this flag is set the `true`.
+Any unused animation keyframes found within your css-module code will be purged from the final output when this flag is set to `true`.
+By default is `false`.

 ### `safelist`

-By supplying an array of css selectors to the `safelist` option, you can tell `next-purge-css-modules` which selectors you wish to ensure are not purged.
+By supplying an array of CSS selectors to the `safelist` option, you can tell `next-purge-css-modules` which selectors you wish to ensure are not purged.
+By default is `['body', 'html']`

 To read more about the `safelist` configuration option, you can refer to the official [PurgeCSS documentation](https://purgecss.com/configuration.html).